asierba/asierba.github.io/_posts/2018-08-17-imperative-vs-declarative.md

 By the way, Aggregate is usually called *reduce* in other languages, it's just microsoft trying to be different..

 <sub>*DISCLAIMERS: The seed in Aggregate is optional, so it could be omitted in the example since the default of int in C# is 0.
-Also, there is already a [Sum function in Linq](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.sum?redirectedfrom=MSDN&view=netframework-4.7.2#overloads) which could simplify this code, but this is not goal of this blogpost, I just wanted to compare both styles.*</sub>
+Also, there is already a [Sum function in Linq](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.sum?redirectedfrom=MSDN&view=netframework-4.7.2#overloads) which could simplify this code, but this is not the goal of this blogpost, I just wanted to compare both styles.*</sub>

 What vs How
 ===
 The declarative style is **more expressive** than the imperative one.
-The declarative code tells *WHAT* my code is doing while the imperative tells me about *HOW* my code is achieveing something.
+The declarative code tells *WHAT* my code is doing while the imperative tells me *HOW* my code is achieving something.
 When reading the imperative code I have to infer the WHAT from it.
 This is a problem.
 I don't really care about the how, I just care about the what!

 Declarative code is functional
 ===